neoglez/BatchManager/docs/basic-use.md

 # Basic use

-At the most level you'll be doing three things:
+At the most basic level you'll be doing three things:

 1. Create a listener (or listener aggregate) to listen to one or more events triggered by the `BatchManager`.
 2. At the convenient time attach the listener you create on 1. to the Application event manager.